-In addition to the signature_algorithms extension from TLS 1.2, TLS 1.3 (RFC 5246 Section 4.2.3) adds the signature_algorithms_cert extension which enables having special requirements on the signatures used in the certificates that differs from the requirements on digital signatures as a whole.
-If this is not required this extension is not needed.
+In addition to the signature\algorithms extension from TLS 1.2, TLS 1.3 (RFC 5246 Section 4.2.3) adds the signature\algorithms\cert extension which enables having special requirements on the signatures used in the certificates that differs from the requirements on digital signatures as a whole.
+If this is not required this extension is not need.

-The client will send a signature_algorithms_cert extension (ClientHello), if TLS version 1.3 or later is used, and the signature_algs_cert option is explicitly specified.
-By default, only the signature_algs extension is sent.
+The client will send a signature\algorithms\cert extension (in the client hello message), if TLS version 1.2 (back-ported to TLS 1.2 in 24.1) or later is used, and the signature\algs\cert option is explicitly specified.
+By default, only the signature\algs extension is sent.